-Cristina Sylvia, Contracting Officer
+Cristina Sylvia Contracting Officer

-Solicitation for U.S. Personal Service Contractor (PSC) Program Assistant (Multiple Positions)
+Solicitation for U.S. Personal Service Contractor (PSC) OTI Program Assistant (Multiple Positions)

-- 1. SOLICITATION NO.: SOL-OTI-12-000019
+- 1. SOLICITATION NO.: SOL-OTI-12-000043

-- 2. ISSUANCE DATE: January 20, 2012
+- 2. ISSUANCE DATE: August 23, 2012

-- 3. CLOSING DATE/TIME FOR RECEIPT OF APPLICATIONS: February 2, 2012, 5:00 p.m.
-EST
+- 3. CLOSING DATE/TIME FOR RECEIPT OF APPLICATIONS: September 7, 5:00 pm EDT

-- 4. POSITION TITLE: Program Assistant
+- 4. POSITION TITLE: OTI Program Assistant

-5. MARKET VALUE: GS-9 equivalent (\$51,630 - \$67,114).
-Final compensation will be negotiated within the listed market value based upon the candidate's past salary, work history and educational background.
-Salaries over and above the top of the GS-9 pay range will not be entertained or negotiated.
-Candidates who live outside the Washington, D.C. area will be considered for employment but no relocation expenses will be reimbursed.
+- 5. MARKET VALUE: The grade level of this position will be the equivalent of a GS-9, DC-locality pay.
+The salary range of the field-based GS-9 is \$51,630 to \$67,114 per annum.
+The actual salary of the successful candidate will be negotiated within the daily pay range depending on qualifications, salary and work history, experience, and educational background.
+Salaries over and above the top of the pay range will not be entertained or negotiated.

-- 6. PERIOD OF PERFORMANCE: Two years, with three one-year options - 7.
-PLACE OF PERFORMANCE: Washington, D.C.
+- 6. PERIOD OF PERFORMANCE: Two years, with three one-year options

+- 7. PLACE OF PERFORMANCE: Washington, D.C.

-8. STATEMENT OF WORK
+- 8. STATEMENT OF WORK